syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ## Install and configure GitOps

-For the Platform cluster to sync as a worker, you will need to install the GitOps toolkit in it.
+For the platform cluster to sync as a worker, you will need to install the GitOps toolkit in it.
 The quickest way to do that is to run the `./scripts/install-gitops` script from the Kratix root directory:

 ```bash
 cd /path/to/kratix